mrichtarsky/glacier_deep_archive_backup/README.md

   - `rm .GDAB_SEALED`
   - Make sure that data is covered by a regular backup.

+### Incremental Backups

+As mentioned, you always pay for 180 days for each byte you allocate.
+So the most cost-efficient strategy is to do a full backup every 180 days  (and when using sealing, only backing up the data that is not sealed).
+Of course, that leaves a half-year gap where data can go missing.
+On the other hand, a full backup each month will cause higher costs.
+Deleting the unneeded older full backups does not help, you will pay for 180 days.
+Here, performing incremental backups in between the full backups make sense:

+- The length of the incremental chain will be reasonable, e.g. when backing up each month there will only be six backups involved.
+So the risk that something along the chain breaks is still small.
+- More importantly, due to sealing, you already have reduced the amount you have to transfer for each full backup considerably.

+Therefore, GDAB also offers the option to do incremental backups using [`Duplicity`](https://duplicity.us/), which is very efficient.
+See the website for install instructions.
+In GDAB, use `backup_duplicity_full` and `backup_duplicity_incremental` to perform such backups.
+Why not just use Duplicity?
+If you do not want to use sealing, you should indeed use it directly.
+But with sealing, you can considerably reduce the time your full backups take.

+With sealing and incremental backups, your backup strategy looks as follows:

+- Create a backup config `config/all` with `SEAL_ACTION=skip_sealed` that covers all the data you want to back up.

+- At the start of January and July:
+  1. Check which directories will not change anymore/can be archived (e.g. `pics/2024`).
+     Create a new backup config with `SEAL_ACTION=seal_after_backup` for it and run `backup_scratch`.
+  2. For the rest of your data, create an initial full backup using `backup_duplicity_full config/all`.
+Your backup config has `SEAL_ACTION=skip_sealed and thus only backs up all non-archived files.

+- At the start of each other month:
+  1. Run `backup_duplicity_incremental config/all`.
+This will create an incremental
+     backup which will be very quick.

 ## Restore

 - `cp config/restore_example.sh config/restore.sh` and edit `restore.sh` to reflect your